Chris Evans & Alba Baptista marry in Marvel-ous Massachusetts wedding

 The "Captain America" star married actress Alba Baptista Sept.
 9 in an intimate ceremony at a private residence in Massachusetts, multiple outlets reported Sept.
 10.

-Chris, 42, and Alba, 26, exchanged vows in front of family and friends, including several of the groom's costars from the Marvel superhero films, such as Robert Downey Jr., Chris Hemsworth and Jeremy Renner, according to Page Six, which first reported the news.
-People noted that the Avengers stars were spotted in nearby Boston recently, along with Robert's wife, Susan Downey, Chris's wife Elsa Pataky and married couple John Krasinski and Emily Blunt.
+Evans, 42, and Baptista, 26, exchanged vows in front of family and friends, including several of the groom's costars from the Marvel superhero films, such as Robert Downey Jr., Chris Hemsworth and Jeremy Renner, according to Page Six, which first reported the news.
+People noted that the "Avengers" stars were spotted in nearby Boston recently, along with Downey Jr.'s wife, Susan Downey, Hemsworth's wife Elsa Pataky and married couple John Krasinski and Emily Blunt.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

 E!
-News has reached out to reps for Chris and Alba for comment and has not heard back.
+News has reached out to reps for Evans and Baptista for comment and has not heard back.

 Chris Evans and His Rescue Dog Dodger's Cutest Moments